JayWood/the-seo-framework/readme.txt

 	* The Color Deficiency options have been split into four options: Counter, Counter + Name, Name, Counter inversed.
 	* Descriptive URL on Title Blogname removal option.
 	* Title generation cache.
 It no longer gets generated more than once per page load.
+	* Feed location URL in the Feed Settings.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!